Medications

 Taking dopamine agonists

 While dopamine agonists are introduced gradually, benefits begin to appear as dosage is increased.
-They can prevent side effects such as involuntary movements (dyskinesia) and ‘on/off’ fluctuations.

 Research has shown they can also have a good effect on the non-motor symptoms of Parkinson’s.

-Some dopamine agonists are now being made as ‘one-a-day’ tablets, or as prolonged-release tablets.
+Some dopamine agonists tablets are now being made as ‘one-a-day’ tablets, or as prolonged-release tablets.
 These work for longer in the body compared to normal capsules and tablets.

 Side effects and problems with dopamine agonists